FOSDEM/website/content/manuals/program/speaker.md

  * The backstage room for your devroom, where you can coordinate with the devroom organisers and your hosts
  * The devroom itself.

+### Uploading slides

+ * You can upload your slides and additional resources such as links to your repo on [pretalx](https://pretalx.fosdem.org/fosdem-2025/me/submissions/).
+Look for the resources section.

 ## During FOSDEM